cloudmesh/classes/_sources/faq.txt

 #.
 If you are a residential student show up on the first class in the
    specified lecture room.
 More likely than not some students wil enroll in more classes than they can do and places will free up.
-We will create a list and discuss with the registar what to do.
+We will create a list and discuss with the registrar what to do.

 Do I need to buy a textbook?
 ----------------------------

 No, the resources will be provided for every unit.
-However, we recommend that you identify useful books for the clas sthat can help you.
+However, we recommend that you identify useful books for the class that can help you.
 Examples include

 #.
 “Taming The Big Data Tidal Wave: Finding Opportunities in Huge Data